 We are proud to host this 8 session course which is a requirement for families pursuing foster parent licensure.
-All 8 sessions will be held 6p-9p at Grace Church Bellingham.
+All 8 sessions will be held 6p-9p at Redeemer Lutheran Church.

-Childcare is available at Perch & Play for all 8 sessions, and dinner will be provided for the first and last sessions.
+Onsite childcare is available for all 8 sessions, and dinner will be provided for the first and last sessions.